Santyru-C/tic-tac-toe/README.md

 ## General Information
 This project was made with the intention of practicing JS Factory Functions and the Module Pattern.
-Most of the concepts applied are related with those learnt from [this lesson](https://www.theodinproject.com/lessons/node-path-javascript-factory-functions-and-the-module-pattern) from TOP:
+Most of the concepts applied are related with those learned from [this lesson](https://www.theodinproject.com/lessons/node-path-javascript-factory-functions-and-the-module-pattern) from TOP:

 - Factory functions
 - Closure and factory methods
 - Module Pattern
 - IIFE

-But, the most important concept that I learnt from this lesson was:
+But, the most important concept that I learned from this lesson was:

 - Do NOT skip planning time for your code.